Christy Ring: Early life

-Nicholas Christopher Michael Ring was the second youngest son of Nicholas (7 December 1892 – 12 March 1937) and Mary (née Lawton) Ring (1 November 1889 – 8 August 1953), and was born on 30 October 1920 at Kilboy Cross, less than a mile from the small village of Cloyne in rural East Cork.
+Nicholas Christopher Michael Ring was the second youngest son of Nicholas (7 December 1892 – 12 March 1937) and Mary (née Lawton) Ring (1 November 1889 – 8 August 1953), and was born on 30 October 1920 at Kilboy Cross, less than a mile from the small town of Cloyne in rural East Cork.
 He had two brothers, Willie John and Paddy Joe, and two sisters – Katie and Mary Agnes.
-His family later moved to Cloyne where they occupied a house on Spittal Street, commonly referred to as Spit Lane.
-His father worked as a gardener for local landowners and, as a former Cloyne hurler, he instilled a passion for the game in his young son by taking him to club games in Cork, making the eighteen-mile journey by bicycle with his son on the cross-bar.
+His family later moved to Cloyne where they lived in a house on Spittal Street, commonly referred to as Spit Lane.
+His father worked as a gardener for local landowners and, as a former Cloyne hurler, he instilled a passion for hurling in his young son by taking him to club games in Cork, making the eighteen-mile journey by bicycle with his son on the cross-bar.

 Ring was educated at the local national school in Cloyne, where he was noted as a quiet but diligent pupil.
-On one occasion, the schoolmaster, Maurice Spillane, offered a prize of a hurley and sliotar to the boy who would get the highest grade in the school.
+The schoolmaster, Maurice Spillane, offered a prize of a hurley and sliotar to the boy who would get the highest grade in the school.
 Ring applied himself diligently and got first place among forty-eight pupils.

-As was common at the time Ring received no secondary education and left school before the age of fourteen.
-His first job was as an apprentice mechanic with the Williams firm in Midleton, before he later moved to Cork City where he found work as a lorry driver with Córas Iompair Éireann.
+As was common at the time, Ring received no secondary education and left school before the age of fourteen.
+His first job was as an apprentice mechanic with the Williams firm in Midleton, before he later moved to Cork City where he became a lorry driver with Córas Iompair Éireann.
 In 1953 Ring became a delivery driver with Shell Oil.

 Club career

 St. Enda's

-Ring was just twelve years old when he played in his first minor game for Cloyne.
-Playing in goal he received a baptism of fire against Sarsfields.
+Ring was twelve years old when he played in his first minor game for Cloyne.
+Playing in goal he received a baptism by fire against Sarsfields.
 Two years later he was at right wing-forward and claimed his first medal when Cloyne won the annual Glenbower tournament.

 As Cloyne were unable to field a minor team by the end of the decade, Ring joined the St. Enda's amalgamation from Midleton in 1938.
 He won a county minor championship medal in this grade in 1938 following a 5–3 to 4–0 win over the Seán Clárach's club from Charleville.